 d.
 Can the doctor accept that there are issues and concerns that are not to be addressed at this time?

-Many patients have virtually no activities with which to fill their time other than their doctor visits.
-It becomes quite easy for them to allow care to languish for many months beyond that which is appropriate to treat their injury-related psychological disorder(s).
+Some patients have virtually no activities with which to fill their time other than their doctor visits.
+It becomes quite easy for them to languish for many months beyond that which is appropriate to treat their psychological disorder(s).